Claire Lomas: Achievements

 Lomas ran a fundraising campaign to raise £50,000 for the charity Spinal Research to find a repair for spinal cord injury.
-This campaign promoted as Claire's Walk focuses around her participation in the 32nd Virgin London Marathon of 22nd April2012.
+This campaign promoted as Claire's Walk focuses around her participation in the 32nd Virgin London Marathon of 22 April 2012.
 She finished the Marathon in 17 days using the ReWalk robotic suit that helps people with paraplegia walk standing in upright position, on 8 May.

 In August 2011, Lomas announced launching a semi-nude photography calendar starring renowned event riders from Britain as a method of fundraising for purchasing the £43,000 ReWalk suit.
 The calendar was published on 1 September 2011 and £10,000 of the total sum needed was donated by the Matt Hampson Foundation.
-Claire Lomas began training on 23 January 2012.
+She began training on 23 January 2012.

 Though the organisation requires participants to finish the marathon within 24 hours, they allowed Lomas to walk 2 miles a day for 17 days accompanied by her husband.
 She finished the marathon after 17 days, passing the finish line on 8 May 2012 at 12:50.

 Donations for Spinal Research were gathered mostly online through the Just Giving UK website and reached £90,000 as she crossed the finish line, up to £143,000 five days later.

 Awards and recognition

 After completing the 2012 London Marathon Lomas received 14 medals from other marathon participants as symbolic recognition of her accomplishment.
-Her crossing the finish line at The Mall in central London was escorted by three mounted members of the Household Cavalry giving Lomas a guard of honor and she was awarded the Virgin Trophy by Holly Branson.
+Her crossing the finish line at The Mall in central London was escorted by three mounted members of the Household Cavalry giving Lomas a guard of honour and she was awarded the Virgin Trophy by Holly Branson.